-The Artistic Production Intern will participate in research, development, planning, and coordination of summer and fall concerts (being either in-person or virtual as allowed), as well as preparation and planning around the first few shows of the 2022 season.
-The intern will work closely with the Director of Production to perform extensive research on repertoire, composers, songwriters, local, national, and international history and culture, assisting in the preparation of slides, videos, and multi-media materials to be used in preparation for each of the performances.
+The Artistic Production Intern will participate in research, development, planning, and coordination of our 2022 season of events, "LA Composed," a season-long exploration of the the musical legacy of Los Angeles.
+The intern will work closely with the Director of Artistic Planning to perform extensive research on repertoire, composers, songwriters, local, national, and international history and culture, assisting in the preparation of slides, videos, and multi-media materials to be used in preparation for each of the performances.
 The intern will also work as part of the artistic and production teams to facilitate the logistics of putting on performing arts events by communicating with vendors and artists’ representatives, maintaining artist files, preparing event materials and equipment, tracking contracts and artists’ agreements, and assisting with stage management and artist relations.
-This position will work at least 15-20 hrs/week, with the goal to complete 400 hours by March 1, 2022.
+This position will work 20-25hrs/wk from June-Nov, 2022